 Low-risk fracture items are not subjected to fatigue loading beyond acceptance or normal protoflight testing (if any), transportation, and one mission (including a potential aborted mission), or

-Low-risk fracture items are shown to possess acceptable resistance to crack growth from potential initial defects caused by machining, assembly, and handling, by demonstrating that assumed initial surface cracks of 3 mm depth and 6 mm length and corner cracks of 3 mm radius from holes and edges do not grow to failure in less than four complete service lifetimes.
+Low-risk fracture items are shown to possess acceptable resistance to crack growth from potential initial defects caused by machining, assembly, and handling, by demonstrating that the following assumed initial cracks do not grow to failure in less than four complete service lifetimes.

-717273
+For items of more than 3mm thickness or diameter, surface cracks of a=3 mm depth and 2c=6 mm length and corner cracks of a=c=3 mm radius from holes and edges,

+For items of less than 3 mm thickness or diameter, through cracks of 2c=6 mm length and edge cracks from holes and edges of c=3 mm length.

+For the definition of the dimensions a and c see Figure 7-1, Figure 7-2 and Figure 7-3.

-Figure 6-36-2: Safe life item evaluation procedure for metallic materials
+Figure 6-3: Safe life item evaluation procedure for metallic materials

 ECSS-E-ST-32-01_0810307